 I think my mother, Jean, always envisioned herself as a writer.
 She wrote for her high school newspaper, “The Patriot,” and was the star editor in ’45.
 She understood the significance of a strong vocabulary and how words could persuade, shape or change attitudes, emotions and values.

 However, the death of her father and the necessity of work did not allow my mom to pursue her hope of a writing career.
 Instead, she became a highly professional and extremely proficient secretary at Allis Chalmers.
-She worked there for years, eventually becoming a reliable, skilled waitress.
+Years later she took that same dedication and became a reliable, skilled waitress.
 Ultimately, she met and married my Dad, a Milwaukee cop.
-She handled waitressing with the same professionalism and proficiency that made her a dependable secretary.
 Heck, I remember several holidays where she made more money in tips than my dad made while walking his beat as a street cop!

 My mom was the “Lady Bountiful” (couldn’t resist the Kate Chopin reference!) of our neighborhood; the neighbor kids would hang out at our house, not to play with me, but to be with my mom.
 She would talk with them, listen to them and bake for them.

 There was one thing my mom always insisted on when talking to children; one must use the same intensity of vocabulary that adults use in conversation.
 In other words, if the conversation calls for “plethora,” then use it!
 Don’t substitute “a lot” because you think the child doesn’t understand the word.
 My mom never talked down to children and always assumed they knew the words she was using.
 She prided herself on my brother and I having a remarkably strong vocabulary due to her tutelage.